thomasjsn/xpb/readme.md

 # xpb
-xpb is a dead simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).
+xpb is a pretty simple pastebin and URL shortener, built with [Lumen](https://lumen.laravel.com/).

 > This is still very much a work in progress, use at own risk.

 ## Features
 * Redis database
-* Deletes pastes not accessed in 3 years
+* Pasts expire if not access within TTL setting
 * Syntax highlighting with overrideable language

 ## Requirements